shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-guide.md

 advertisers, see the [Network Guide](network-guide.md).
 For direct agreements with sellers, see [Buying Deals](buying-deals.md).

 > [!TIP]
 > New to buy-side setup tasks and concepts?
-Check our **[Training: Microsoft Advertising's Learning Lab](xandr-training-portal.md)** for self-paced videos and upcoming classroom and webinar sessions.
+Check our **[Training: Microsoft Advertising's Learning Lab](../training-resources/training-microsoft-advertising-learning-lab.md)** for learning path of Programmatic Advertising.

 ## In this guide